 My career focused in two areas of higher education – the demarcation between higher education and public policy and on finance issues in higher education.

 I was an honors graduate of the University of the Pacific (International Relations) and then began graduate school only to be lured away to a series of public policy jobs (White House, both sides of Congress and the California legislature) until I landed with the California Association of Independent Colleges and Universities.
 I did graduate study at George Washington (IR), Catholic (Education) and Harvard Institute for Educational Leadership.
 I completed a doctorate in Public Administration at USC with a focus on Finance and Tax Policy.

 During my career I served in various leadership positions including as the Founding Chair of United Educators RRG; the NAICU board; as a congressionally appointed member of the National Commission on College Costs and the NACUBO College Cost Task Force.
 I was able to help member institutions structure numerous financings of equipment and buildings and to form several consortiums for the purchase of goods and services important to colleges and universities.

 I served on boards like California Casualty Indemnity Exchange, Centro Infantil de Los Angeles and Patronado Pro Ninos.
-I currently chair the Regents of the Samuel Merritt University an innovative health science university in Northern California for seven years and also the search committee which selected the University’s current president.
+I chaired the Regents of the Samuel Merritt University an innovative health science university in Northern California for seven years and also the search committee which selected the University’s current president.

 I have two grown children and five grandchildren.